25 Popular Christmas Words and What They Really Mean

 Originally, mincemeat included actual meat, usually beef or venison.
 As such, British mince pies were more savory than sweet, filled with a mixture of finely minced meat.
 Suet, the white fat on the kidneys and loins of cattle and sheep, was common too.

-Modern day mincemeat recipes often substitute vegetable shortening for suet instead.
+Modern-day mincemeat recipes often substitute vegetable shortening for suet instead.
 The rest of the mixture may include chopped dried fruit, candied citrus peel, sugar, and spices.
 Over time, the meat got phased out and the mixture included more fruit.
 So, mincemeat pie became more of a holiday dessert dish, both in England and abroad.

 Few Christmas words are quite as romantic as mistletoe.
 Tradition dictates that you must kiss someone if you’re under the mistletoe together.
-Unfortunately, what “mistletoe” actually means isn’t quite so romantic.
+Unfortunately, what “mistletoe” actually means isn’t as romantic.
 It comes from two Anglo-Saxon words.
 Mistel means dung, filth and urine (as in “mist”).
 Tan means twig.
 Thus, “mistletoe” means dung on a stick.
 Bird droppings are common on mistletoe, which grows parasitically on trees.

 What about kissing under the mistletoe?
 Celtic Druids noticed that mistletoe blossomed even during the coldest of winters.
 They took this as a sign of life and, by extension, fertility.
 Kiss under the mistletoe and you’ll have a baby.